Geographic location: Lot 11, Conc. 7, Stanhope

 Postmasters

 - Charles W. Watson - 1940's to early 1950's - The family operated a bowling alley, dance hall, post office, snack bar and general store.
-The bowling alley, dance hall, post office and storage area were destroyed by fire for the second time in two years in the very early 1950's.
+The bowling alley, dance hall, post office and storage area were destroyed by fire for the second time in two years in December 1951.
 The bowling alley and dance hall were very popular, especially with the students at the U of T Forestry School (later the Frost Centre).
 A group from the school had been bowling earlier in the evening of the fire.
 Mr. Watson said in a newspaper article that they would not rebuild again.

 - Charles/Elsa Blair - early 1960's to c.1972.